 6.1.1 Members shall receive notice not less than 21 days before a General Meeting (which may be either an Annual General Meeting (AGM) or a Special General Meeting (SGM)).
 Such notice is deemed to be given by publishing on the C&CCC web site and/or via general email.

-6.1.2 Propositions for consideration to be included as AOB should reach the General Secretary in writing no later than 14 days before the General Meeting.
+6.1.2 Propositions for consideration to be included as AOB should reach the Company Secretary in writing no later than 14 days before the General Meeting.

 6.1.3 The agenda of a General Meeting shall be made available to members on the C&CCC web site, no fewer than 3 days before a General Meeting.